-The Funnels plugin is available only in the Enterprise Edition.
+The Funnels plugin is available only in Countly Enterprise.

-Funnels are an ordered grouping of events which helps you see how users flow through your mobile or web application based on the app events you determine.
+Funnels are an ordered grouping of events that helps you see how users flow through your mobile or web application based on the app events you determine.

 In order for a user to complete a funnel successfully, they should have progressed through all the previous steps in the given order.
 For example, if a funnel is defined as

 Register > Share media >

 Proceed to Checkout, then any series of events that contain this sequence (e.g. first event before the second one, and second event before the third one) leads to a funnel conversion.
 Note that any number of unrelated events may occur between any two funnel steps.